ls88-openscienceconnector/final-project-team-5/README.md

 ## Sources

-Sommer, Alice J. _Comparing apples to apples: an environmental criminology analysis of the effects of heat and rain on violent crimes in Boston_.
+Sommer, Alice J, et al. _Comparing apples to apples: an environmental criminology analysis of the effects of heat and rain on violent crimes in Boston_.
 Nature.
 2018. https://www.nature.com/articles/s41599-018-0188-3#Tab1